 Most trekkers invest a lot of money on this dream trek for their travel, trek packages, gears for extreme cold and other fees.
 Hence they don’t want to miss out on the experience even if they have AMS.
 Sometimes they don’t even know they have AMS.
 Unfortunately, some organizers also compromise on the acclimatization and medical checkup aspect.
 The situation aggravates when these unfit trekkers are on the Chadar, but till that time it’s too late.

-Fortunately, the Ladakh administration has now regularized the chadar frozen river trek event by bringing in certain precautions and standard procedures for trekkers and organizers.
+Fortunately, the Ladakh administration has now regularized the chadar frozen river trek event by making three days acclimatization compulsory for trekkers before proceeding for the trek.

 How to do be physically fit for the Chadar Trek?

-The Chadar trek is long and strenuous and it can cause exhaustion in some trekkers; thus, there is a need for high endurance and expertise.
-Proper stamina and ability is something that you need to build up before venturing for the Chadar Trek.
+The Chadar trek has long walks and it may cause exhaustion in some trekkers; thus, there is a need for high endurance.
+Proper stamina and ability to walk in high altitudes is something that you need to build up before venturing for the Chadar Trek.
 Cardiovascular training at least four weeks before the trek is critically important.
 Training must also include strength and flexibility workout.

 Is Chadar Trek safe for girls traveling solo?